valtimo-platform/valtimo-documentation/extending-valtimo/document/assigning-and-unassigning-a-user.md

 When a user is assigned to a document there is an endpoint to unassign a user `POST /api/document/{documentId}/unassign`

-There is no need to provide a user id to this endpoint
+There is no need to provide a user id to this endpoint.